Newmark Counseling Department

 Aditi Kulkarni, a therapist, reminds us that some myths about self-care exist: self-care is an indulgence, it is selfish, it is a one-time occurrence, and it is time-consuming.
 Believing these myths present an obstacle to creating a sustainable health care plan.
 Ms. Kulkarni suggests starting small, experimenting and creating an intentional practice when starting a self-care plan.
 Read Ms. Kulkarni's blog for a more in-depth discussion.
 For some tips about self-care activities one can do at their desk while working, check out this article from INC. magazine: 4 Self-Care Practices You Can Do at Your Desk.

 How are you coping with the unique stress of being a parent during Covid-19?
-The American Psychological Association conducted a survey at the end May and found while 69% of parents were looking forward to the school year being over, 60% said they were struggling to keep their children busy, and 60% said they “have no idea how they are going to keep their child occupied all summer.”
+The American Psychological Association conducted a survey at the end of May 2020 and found while 69% of parents were looking forward to the school year being over, 60% said they were struggling to keep their children busy, and 60% said they “have no idea how they are going to keep their child occupied all summer.”

 COVID-19 seems to present answers and questions simultaneously: School will open, but what will it look like?
 Pools and playgrounds will be open, but how does one social distance in a pool?
 The school year is over, but now what do we do to keep busy?